filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag should normally be disabled unless there is a need to access LDAP servers using cURL.

 ### mbedtls
-Pass the `--with-ssl` option to the configure script.
+Only works if the `ssl` flag is enabled.
+Pass the `--with-mbedtls` options to the configure script.
 Provide an ability to use the Mbed TLS library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

 This flag should normally be disabled, unless strictly required, e.g. when building for an embedded system.